Sector-F-Labs/reservoir/book/src/troubleshooting/faq.md

 2. Searches for semantically similar past messages
 3. Retrieves recent conversation history
 4. Injects relevant context into your request
-5. Sends the enriched request to the AI provider
+5. Sends the enriched request to the LLM provider
 6. Stores the response for future context

 ### What are the token limits?
-Reservoir respects the token limits of the underlying AI models:
+Reservoir respects the token limits of the underlying LLM models:
 - **GPT-4**: 8,192 tokens (context window)
 - **GPT-4-32k**: 32,768 tokens
 - **GPT-3.5-turbo**: 4,096 tokens